When Is The Right Time For Newborns To Transition From Two Naps To Only One?

 Still Not Sure About When Should Babies Move Down To One Short Sleep A Day?

-1. Is 11 Months Too Early for One Nap?
+• Is 11 Months Baby Too Early for One Nap?

 An 11-month old might start showing some of the signs for readiness to transition to one nap.
 You’ll want to look for more cues, though.
 You can try out doing just one nap, but you’ll likely find that after a few weeks your little one will be needing the two naps again.

-2. Is 12 Months Too Early for One Nap?
+• Is 12 Months Old Baby Too Early for One Nap?

 One-year-olds who seem to be ready to transition to one daily nap could be ready.
 But this too is a little bit earlier than the average.
 Similarly to an 11-month old, a one year old will likely need two naps most days.

-3. Is 13 Months Too Early for One Nap?
+• Is 13 Months Old Baby Too Early for One Nap?

 Source: wallpaperflare.com

-Now We Want to Know—At What Age Did Your Baby Switch to 1 Nap a Day?
+Now We Want to Know—At What Age Did Your Child Switch to 1 Nap a Day?

 As moms and dads, we all learn by listening to each other.
 So, we want to know when your child made the transition down to one.
+Practice nap transition readiness until you can establish a good sleep schedule for your child.
 Leave us a comment about your child’s napping experience.
 We always love to hear our readers’ comments and appreciate what you have to say!

 Frequently Asked Questions

-At What Age Do You Stop Taking Naps Twice?
+At What Baby Age Stops Taking Nap Twice?

 Many infants stop having a couple of short sleeps per day at ages 12 and 24 months.
 Meanwhile, some toddlers stop having morning nap, and other toddlers drop their afternoon nap.

-The morning nap or afternoon nap of a child aged 10 months to age 1 is usually quite long.
+The morning sleep or afternoon sleep of a child aged 10 months to age 1 is usually quite long.
 The morning nap is less than an hour and the afternoon nap is about one to two hours.
-Also, the recommended sleep averages include 3 to 5 hours of daytime sleep and 11 to 12 hours of night sleep for newborns.
+Also, the recommended sleep averages include 3-5 hours of daytime sleep and 11-12 hours of night sleep for newborns.
 Toddlers must have 2 to 2.5 hours of daytime sleep and 8.75 to 11.5 hours of night sleep.

 Which Baby Nap Is Most Important?

-The baby nap that is most important is the first nap.
-However, it doe snot mean that the second one or the next nap is not important.
+The child sleep that is most important is the first nap.
+However, it does not mean that the second one or the next sleep is not important.
 This is because the first nap has the best sleep for toddlers and babies.

-Which Sleep Of The Day Should Be The Longest For A Baby?
+Which Nap Of The Day Should Be The Longest For A Baby?

 The afternoon is usually the longest sleep for most babies.
 The catnaps should not be longer than 1 hour.